seeraven/gitcache/README.md

     _LFS/retries_ (`GITCACHE_LFS_RETRIES`), _Clone/retries_
     (`GITCACHE_CLONE_RETRIES`) and _Update/retries_ (`GITCACHE_UPDATE_RETRIES`)
     options.
+  - Using the _Clone/clonestyle_ (`GITCACHE_CLONE_STYLE`) setting you can adjust
+    the method used when cloning a remote repository into the initial bare mirror.
+    The default setting is `Full` that uses a normal `git clone` command.
+When you are dealing with large repositories and experience problems cloning then, you can switch the method to `PartialFirst`.
+This will perform a shallow clone first, followed by a `git fetch -unshallow`.
   - _LFS/permirrorstorage_ (`GITCACHE_LFS_PER_MIRROR_STORAGE`) is a boolean
     flag that determines whether each mirror will have its own lfs storage directory (`True`) or whether a shared directory is used (`False`).